google/safe-active-record/README.md

 * `safe_query_mode`: `:strict` or `:lax`; `:lax` mode allows usage of `RiskilyAssumeTrustedString` type.
-* `dry_run`: true/false, default to false; when set to true, only warnings will be emitted but otherwise an exception will be raised when unconforming types are passed in.
+* `dry_run`: true/false, default to false; when set to true, only warnings will be emitted, an exception will not be raised when unconforming types are passed in.
 * `intercept_load`: true/false, default to false; when set to true, `require`/`load`/`require_relative` will be intercepted in order to